jigx-com/jigx-docs-examples/docs/Actions/open-scanner.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/rr130IXx_ih2HdFw_K3le_open-scanner-rightelementiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/rr130IXx_ih2HdFw_K3le_open-scanner-rightelementiphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Button to open scanner" alt="Button to open scanner"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/rr130IXx_ih2HdFw_K3le_open-scanner-rightelementiphone13blueportrait.png" size="80"  position="center" caption="Button to open scanner" alt="Button to open scanner"}
 :::

 :::VerticalSplitItem
 In this example, we use the open-scanner action as the rightElement in the list-item component.
 There is a button for each item.

 **Examples:
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-scanner/open-scanner-rightElement.jigx" target="_blank">GitHub</a>.&#x20;
+**See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-scanner/open-scanner-rightElement.jigx).
 :::
 ::::